IV - Academic Integrity

 - to hear appeals to sanctions imposed by individual faculty members, and

-All cases, whether they are handled by individual faculty members or by the Committee, must be reported to the Vice President for Student Affairs and the Dean of Students' Office who will consolidate the information with the files of student conduct violations.
+All cases, whether they are handled by individual faculty members or by the Committee, must be reported to the Dean of Students Office who will consolidate the information with the files of student conduct violations.

 Committee Composition and Terms of Membership